RiverProgramming/Web-Page-Recreation/README.md

 CSS: Alters the HTML coding to display as required
 Javascript: A necessary tool to load the API and determine the information in the backend
 JQuery: Makes using javascript easier and a lot more shorthand.

+_____Important Notes_____
+This application was created in a singular day.
+What it demonstrates is:
+- API Use
+- Utilizing JavaScript to affect what is rendered on the application
+- CSS to change how the different items looks
+- HTML with ID elements for easy use with javascript